willstMSFT/microsoft-365-docs/copilot/microsoft-365-copilot-e5-guide.md

 > [!NOTE]
 > If you use a mobile device managment (MDM) service to manage and help protect you devices, like [Microsoft Intune](/mem/intune/fundamentals/what-is-intune), then keep using your MDM provider.
 The endpoint DLP policies focus on data loss prevention with your Microsoft 365 data.
 MDM focuses on device management.
 You use them simulatenously.
+-->

-#### 5. Create Adaptive Protection policies
+#### 5. Create Adaptive Protection

-[Adaptive Protection](/purview/dlp-adaptive-protection-learn) policies integrate **Insider Risk Management** with DLP.
+Adaptive Protection integrates information from **Insider Risk Management** with DLP.
 When [insider risk](/purview/insider-risk-management-adaptive-protection) identifies a user that's engaging in risky behavior, the user is dynamically assigned an [insider risk level](/purview/insider-risk-management-adaptive-protection#insider-risk-levels), like **Elevated**.

-Adaptive Protection can automatically create DLP policies that help protect the organization against the risky behavior associated with the insider risk level.
+[Adaptive Protection can automatically create DLP policies](/purview/dlp-adaptive-protection-learn) that help protect the organization against the risky behavior associated with the insider risk level.
 As the insider risk level changes for users, the DLP policies applied to users can also adjust.

 **Turn on Adaptive Protection**: